n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/05 File Management.md

 ## cp

 You can copy a file with `cp`.
-This creates a file with the exact same contents but with a different name.
+This creates a file with the same contents but with a different name.
 Linux will not warn you if you are about to overwrite a file.

 ```
 ┌──(kali㉿kali)-[~/test]